Miss RSA

 Miss Republic of South Africa (known as Miss RSA) was a national multi-raced Beauty pageant in South Africa.
 The titleholders were sent to compete in Miss Universe pageant from 1975 to 1981.
 The pageant was owned by South African Rapport.

 History

-In 1975, The publisher of the newspaper Rapport created the multi-raced pageant in the then-Apartheid South Africa to blend in the ladies from all races.
+In 1975, The publisher of the newspaper Rapport created the Miss RSA pageant for coloured girls.
+Only in 1978 a multi-raced Miss RSA pageant was started in the then-Apartheid South Africa to blend in the ladies from all races.